tom-deman/linux-monitoring/monitor.md

 <br>

-For Htop it's also simple to launch:
+For htop it's also simple to launch:

 ```bash
     htop